sunbeomk/sunbeomk.github.io/_pages/about.md

 I am a Ph.D. student in the Quantitative Psychology program at the University of Illinois, Urbana-Champaign.
 I earned my master's degree in Statistics from UIUC and a master's in Psychology from Sungkyunkwan University.
 I received bachelor's degrees in Psychology and Statistics from Sungkyunkwan University.

 I am interested in psychometrics and latent variable modeling.
-My current research includes item response theory, structural equation modeling, copula theory, Bayesian analysis, item-solving process data analysis, and AI evaluation.
+My current research includes item response theory, structural equation modeling, copula theory, Bayesian analysis, problem-solving process data analysis, and AI evaluation.